History Program Learning Outcomes

 Students who complete the program in International Studies will be able to:

-- Evaluate, design, and apply social science research with respect to global phenomena.
+• Evaluate, design, and apply social science research with respect to international political and social issues.